abtinshahidi/abtinshahidi.github.io/notebooks/week3.md

 ## We are going to make a random walk and try to answer basic questions like what is the expected distance from the staring point, path, ...

-There are few ways of appraoching this problem:
+There are few ways of approaching this problem:
-1. **Functional approach**: Building the whole process as a pipeline of differnet functions, which is the approach we used so far.
+1. **Functional approach**: Building the whole process as a pipeline of different functions, which is the approach we used so far.
-2. **Object oriented approach**: Which is concepetually a very differnet approach but by doing this excersise we'll learn why this approach can be very useful for some problems.
+2. **Object oriented approach**: Which is conceptually a very different approach but by doing this exercise we'll learn why this approach can be very useful for some problems.

-_**Tip:**_ Desiding what appraoch to take for a particular problem, depends on many factors.
-One of the easiest factor which is mainly independent of the problem is that whether you are going to reuse your codes again or adding differnet features to it later.
+_**Tip:**_ Deciding what approach to take for a particular problem, depends on many factors.
+One of the easiest factor which is mainly independent of the problem is that whether you are going to reuse your codes again or adding different features to it later.
 If that's the case, generally speaking it is better to try to think about the problem and implement your code with the object oriented approach.

 ### Like always let's start with the simplest case: 1-d random walk